TV and Radio for Canadians

 The majority of Canadians who subscribe to TV services are protected by the TVSP Code.
 The Code explains your rights and the rules your provider must follow.

-What makes it Canadian?
+What makes a song Canadian?
 Understanding industry responsibilities, defining a Canadian song with MAPL and more.

-How to make a complaint about your tv or radio service online, by email and by phone.
+How to make a complaint about TV or radio programming online, by email and by phone.

 Advertising basic, elections and political advertising, preventing loud commercials, seeing ads during the Super Bowl or on American channels.

-Learn about the types of broadcasters that offer a different TV services, on switching from analog to digital TV and how to change your service provider.
+Types of broadcasters that offer different TV and radio services, switching from analog to digital TV and how to change your service provider.

 Canadian content, Canadian program certification, and monitoring compliance.